"Failure is the opportunity to begin again more intelligently" - Henry Ford

 Watch your drinks

 It can be that it is not only the food you eat what is breaking your balanced calorie intake, you should also watch what you drink.
 For example, if you read the calorie label of a normal coke you will should read ~ 160 kcal per can.
 A coke zero however has by definition 0 kcal per can which can greatly positively impact your calorie intake.
 Not to mention if you take more than one coke can per day.
 Also watch the so called fruit drinks [+INFO] because most of them can be more health threatening than beneficial.
-Even though drinking a minimum amount of 1.9 liters of water a day is highly recommended and beneficial [+INFO], one trick for fast weight loss is to eliminate drinks during your meals.
+Even though drinking a minimum amount of 1.9 litters of water a day is highly recommended and beneficial [+INFO], one trick for fast weight loss is to eliminate drinks during your meals.
 Drinks mix up with food increasing the food volume and being digested like you have eaten bigger portions.
 Furthermore, drinking too much water during meals can interfere with the natural levels of bile and acid in the stomach, slowing digestion.
 A good practice would be to have some water drink or cold tea (no sugar added) ~30 minutes before lunch or dinner.
 Not during meals.
 Then allow another ~30 minutes gap after meals before you drink again.
 You might notice quite a weight change in your weighing scale very quickly though this weight loss most likely will happen only during the first few weeks.
 Later on your body will be adapted and the "few pounds under" due to water reduction during meals will remain a constant as long as you keep this practice overtime.
 If this sounds tough for you to do it and you feel you still need a drink during meals try to substitute it for half a glass of red wine what has been recently found not only beneficial for health but as a powerful calorie burner.

 Eating is really enjoyable, but when food is used as a mechanism during times of stress or sadness, it can turn to be really unhealthy.
 If you are an emotional eater, dealing with the emotions that feed your compulsive eating is the most important.
 Observing your thoughts and emotions, instead of mistaking yourself for them, allows you to break the cycle of emotional eating and will help you to start making more rational choices.
 One trick you can practice regularly is to eat something healthy like a fruit or veggie whenever you feel hungry and you want to control your weight.
 In fact a good practice would be to eat some fruits or veggies 10-20 minutes before any big meal.
 This will satisfy you in the meantime and lessen your hunger level, likely resulting in less calorie intake during your meal.